anbox-cloud/discourse-docs/client-side-virtual-keyboard.md

        }
    ```

 2. When people start typing, one of the following methods from the AnboxWebView.VirtualKeyboardListener interfaces will be triggered.
-You must implement the following methods for the AppInterface.ActionListener interfaces so that the application can respond to those events and send texts to the Android container:
+Implement the following methods for the AppInterface.ActionListener interfaces so that the application can respond to those events and send texts to the Android container:

    ```
        /**